jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (8)
 (9)

-### 47 Tax paid in excess may be set off against tax payable when assessment re-opened
+### 47 Tax paid in excess may be credited towards tax payable when assessment re-opened
 In any case where, upon the investigation by the Commissioner of the liability of a registered person for tax over a number of taxable periods,—the Commissioner may, in the Commissioner's discretion and to the extent that in the opinion of the Commissioner is equitable, allow any amount so paid in excess to be credited towards satisfying the registered person's liability to pay any tax payable for any taxable period or taxable periods, notwithstanding that the time limited for the making of a refund of any tax so paid in excess may have expired.
   (a) the Commissioner assesses the registered person with tax for any taxable period in respect of which no assessment has been made previously or alters an assessment for any taxable period so as to increase the amount thereof; and
   (b) in respect of any taxable period or taxable periods within that group of taxable periods tax has been paid in excess of the amount properly payable,—